OXO Brew 12-Cup Coffee Maker review: brew into a mug or the 12-cup stainless steel, thermal carafe

 (Image credit: Future / Terri Williams)

 After pressing the Brew button, the coffee didn’t start brewing immediately.
 Instead, Preheat was displayed on the control panel.
-And then, the status changed from Preheat to Brewing, indicating the brewing cycle had started.
-A few minutes later, there was a beep indicating that the brewing cycle had finished.
+Then, the status changed from Preheat to Brewing, indicating the brewing cycle had started.
+A few minutes later, a beep indicated that the brewing cycle had finished.

 Later, I brewed directly into a coffee mug, using the small brew basket – and remembering to only use the amount of water that would fit into the glass mug.
-To be on the safe side, I filled the glass mug with filtered water and then poured it into the water tank.
-Then I placed the drip tray on the base and put the glass mug on top of it.
-After selecting the 2-4 cups quantity, I pressed the Brew button.
+To be safe, I filled the glass mug with filtered water and poured it into the water tank.
+Then, I placed the drip tray on the base and put the glass mug on top.
+I pressed the Brew button after selecting the 2-4 cups quantity.
 Again, the Preheat status indicator was displayed first, followed by the Brewing status indicator.
-Obviously, the mug of coffee finished brewing much faster than the carafe – although the carafe only takes a few minutes.
+The mug of coffee finished brewing much faster than the carafe – although the carafe only takes a few minutes.
 Whether using the mug or carafe, the coffee maker is relatively quiet.
-I do like the beep at the end, since I’m not always paying attention once the brewing cycle starts.
+I like the beep at the end since I’m not always paying attention once the brewing cycle starts.

 OXO Brew 12 Cup Coffee Maker after making two coffees